Sarah and Army Emmott Environmental Papers

 Photocopy decisions will be made by Special Collections staff on a case-by-case basis.
 Patrons are responsible for obtaining permission to publish from copyright holders.

-Sarah and Army Emmott figure among Houston’s preeminent environmental activists.
-Army belonged to the Outdoor Nature Club from the early days of its formation, and Sarah joined the club with him after they were married in the 1940s.
+Sarah and Army Emmott belonged to Houston's Outdoor Nature Club from the early days of its formation.
 For many years, they enjoyed the wilderness recreation offered by their association with Outdoor Nature Club members.
 In the late 1950s, problems with privatization of Texas beaches led the Emmotts and a few other members of the Outdoor Nature Club to established Texas Beaches Unlimited.
 All Texas legislators received letters coordinated by the Emmotts, and activists sent chain letters to inform the public of the issues at stake.
 Texas Representative Bob Eckhardt of Houston responded to the argument that beaches were a public resource to be preserved for the future.
 Facing tremendous opposition and supported by some legislative technicalities, Eckhardt’s Texas Open Beaches Law passed in the United States.

 Materials were donated to Special Collections by Mildred Emmott Williams in July 2009.